brassgecko/GeckoShopLTD/info.md

 will raise your karma, harmful events will lower it, and anything neutral -may- raise your karma, depending on my settings for the current scenario.
 BE WARNED!
-Your karma CAN go negative to the point that it begins draining your coins away, at which point you rely on my mercy or the generosity of other vieweres for a chance to recover.
+Your karma CAN go negative to the point that it begins draining your coins away, at which point you rely on my mercy or the generosity of other viewers for a chance to recover.
 Plan your evils carefully!

 {%- if puppeteer -%}